sebastianwessel/html2js/README.md

         return r+' '+translate.message;
     }

-{{fn ... }} will wrap everthing into a seperate function and you can access translations and data.
+{{fn ... }} will wrap everything into a separate function and you can access translations and data.
 You only have to return a value.
-**But keep eyes on what you are doing and if it's necessary to do it on each request.
+**But keep eyes on what you are doing and if its necessary to do it on each request.
 It hurts your performance.**
 For example reading a value from a database and (un)escaping this string on each request isn't optimal - try to store the (un)escaped string into database and save time for (un)escaping on each request.
 As we return HTML it makes most time no sense to do something like: